VerbingNouns/AdventuresInR/README.md

 ### Notes:

-05 June 2018: The newest version of RStudio is 1.1.453.
-This fixes the bug described below for data frames and tibbles but not for certain other output.

-25 May 2018: One aspect of the bug mentioned below for R version 3.5.0 interacting with RStudio version 1.1.447 can easily be fixed by piping data table displays to `group_by()`.

-16 May 2018: R version 3.5.0 has a known bug in its interface with RStudio version 1.1.447.
-This bug only seems to effect a small number of aspects of compiling R Notebooks (a tool that will be used throughout the workshop).
-We do not anticipate this becoming an issue during the workshop and will keep this page updated with any announcements regarding this bug.
-(It is currently being addressed by the RStudio development team as a high priority.)
+12 June 2019: Please install the latest version of R (3.6.0).
+Also install the latest version of R Studio (version 1.2.1335).
+We will send a list of all packages to be installed.

-## Feedback
+%## Feedback

-Please leave anonymous feedback for us at the end of the course using our [feedback form](https://forms.ncl.ac.uk/view.php?id=2216008)
+%Please leave anonymous feedback for us at the end of the course using our [feedback form](https://forms.ncl.ac.uk/view.php?id=2216008)